RickStrahl/WestWindWebConnection-Documentation/West-Wind-Web-Connection/Running-under-Visual-FoxPro-Advanced-VFP-10.md

-﻿Web Connection works with [Visual FoxPro Advanced](http://www.baiyujia.com/vfpadvanced/f_vfpa_about.asp) (aka VFP 10).
+Web Connection works with [Visual FoxPro Advanced](http://www.baiyujia.com/vfpadvanced/f_vfpa_about.asp) (aka VFP 10).
 It's possible to run Web Connection under this patched **unofficial** version of Visual FoxPro with a few caveats:

 * You have to run the 32 bit version
 * West Wind does not officially support this environment